Free Carbon-Neutral Shipping on Orders Over $89 (Continental US)

 4. What is the environmental impact of synthetic fertilizers compared to compost?

-Synthetic fertilizers provide immediate nutrients but can contribute to soil degradation, water pollution, and greenhouse gas emissions.
+Synthetic fertilizers provide immediate nutrients but can lead to soil degradation, water pollution, and greenhouse gas emissions.
 Nutrient runoff from fertilizers is a leading cause of water contamination and algal blooms.
 In contrast, compost supports soil regeneration, reduces landfill waste, and enhances sustainability by recycling organic materials into valuable nutrients.

 5. How can I use compost effectively in my garden?